Jlexyc/react-native-zendesk/README.md

 # react-native-zendesk
-React Native bridge to Zendesk Support SDK v2 on iOS and Android.
+React Native bridge to Zendesk Support SDK v3 on iOS and Android.
+Thank you <b>dcvz</b>.
+You've saved my time on project creation.
+I've used yours and replaced with my sources.

 ## Installation
 1. Add the package via yarn or npm